Are you looking to know Ramapo College acceptance rate and some other requirements to secure admission into the school?

 Does Rampo College Require Test Scores?

-All programs at Ramapo College do not require testing, with the exception of our articulation programs.
+All programs at Ramapo College do not require testing, except for our articulation programs.
 Please also include on your application if you plan to submit an SAT or ACT score.
-If you decide not to submit it, we will indeed thoroughly examine your application using all of the submitted papers and other documents.
+If you decide not to submit it, we will thoroughly examine your application using all the submitted papers and other documents.

 Ramapo College SAT Requirements

-The top 53% of SAT test takers are often preferred by Ramapo College of New Jersey when considering candidates.
-Below 1040 on a scale of 1600, the school routinely accepts SAT composite scores, and admission should be seen as a stretch.
+The top 53% of SAT takers are often preferred by Ramapo College of New Jersey when considering candidates.
+The school routinely accepts SAT composite scores below 1040 on a scale of 1600, and admission should be seen as a stretch.

 We predict that some students with SAT scores as low as 950 might be accepted.
-For freshmen accepted, the average SAT composite score is 1130 out of 1600.
+The average SAT composite score for freshmen accepted is 1130 out of 1600.

-The highest average SAT composite score at Ramapo College of New Jersey is #9 in the state of New Jersey.
-Given that 91 percent of candidates submit SAT scores to the school, having a competitive SAT score is essential.
+The highest average SAT composite score at Ramapo College of New Jersey is #9 in New Jersey.
+Since 91 percent of candidates submit SAT scores to the school, having a competitive SAT score is essential.

 Ramapo College ACT Requirements

 Ramapo College of New Jersey frequently accepts applicants with ACT scores of 21 and above.
-In addition, successful candidates often submit ACT scores that are in the top 43% of the nation.
+In addition, successful candidates often submit ACT scores in the top 43% of the nation.

 The school has the ninth-highest average ACT composite score in New Jersey.
 Ramapo College of New Jersey receives ACT scores from 19% of applicants.